 There are a lot of other factors which come into play when doing keyword research, including:

-In the video below, I cover all of these points and more, to help get you started with choosing the right keywords …
+In the video below, Front Page Founder Janet Camilleri covers all of these points and more, to help get you started with choosing the right keywords …

-Of course there is a lot more to keyword research than what I’ve highlighted in this blog post.
+Of course there is a lot more to keyword research than what we’ve highlighted in this blog post.

 While it’s something you can try to do yourself, the advantage of using an SEO professional is that we have access to highly specialised tools and software such as Keysearch and SEMRush to conduct in-depth keyword research.
 There are limited and/or free trial access available with both of these, if you’re interested in seeing more of what’s involved when you’re on the hunt for great keywords.